mk3-14159/personal-compose/README.md

 </div>

 > **Note**
 > These are my personal configurations for use in local development / experiments.
-These samples must not be deployed in production environments
+These samples must not be deployed in production environments.

 ## Introduction
 These instructions will get you through the bootstrap phase of creating and deploying samples of containerized applications with Docker Compose.